 |Accession Number:||HRB (Not in collection)|

 |Subjects:||T Demographic Characteristics > Adolescent / youth (teenager / young person)|

-A AOD use, abuse, and dependence > Prevalence of alcohol or drug use > Problem alcohol or drug use
+A AOD use, abuse, and dependence > Prevalence of AOD use > Problem AOD use

 VA Geographic area > International aspects